What is website QA and its importance?

-Quality Assurance (QA) ensures end-users get the best user experience with a mobile app or web site and a functional user interface.
-It examines a website or web application and try to find any issues or flaws that may be missed during development and design.
+Quality Assurance (QA) ensures end-users get the best user experience with a mobile app or website and a functional user interface.
+It examines a website or web application and tries to find any issues or flaws that may be missed during development and design.

 You want to be sure as a customer or as a business owner that your project was created in the best efficient way.
 This is where QA works!